harmonica-man/on-existing/README.md

 The aim is to eliminate malicious behaviour and give general guidance without requiring any context.

 This is interesting for AI because I believe it will make training models faster and will produce better results while reducing the amount of supervision or hand picking material needed.
-And also, you know, maybe prevent a machine rebellion :D
+And also, you know, maybe remove the need for a machine rebellion :D